 But for upgrades, the vendor of the tool is the one performing the migration.
 It’s advisable to understand how this migration happens under the hood and if it’s a high-risk upgrade, and to use the approaches in this article to reduce the risks of the update.

-Part 2: Executing a migration (an upcoming article)
+Part 2: Executing a migration.
+Read it here.

 - The migration